|As Featured In:|

 1. More specialization.

-This funny quote obviously speaks to the fact that many kids burn out mentally trying to live up to someone else's expectations, and this can certainly be an issue with baseball, like any other sport.
 However, baseball is particularly interesting because there is an extremely high likelihood of arm injury along the way.
 In fact, according to a 2008 study from Oullette et al., 57% of pitchers suffer some form of shoulder injury over the course of a season.
-And, that doesn't even take into account elbow issues, neck problems, core, and lower extremity problems.
-It goes without saying that just about every player will have an issue or two (or 30) pop up over his four years of high school – and it's one reason why we don't see any more "clean" MRIs during post-draft physicals for high round picks.
+And, that doesn't even take into account elbow, neck, core, and lower extremity injuries/conditions.
+It goes without saying that just about every player will have an issue or two (or 30) pop up over his four years of high school - and it's one reason why we don't see any more "clean" MRIs during post-draft physicals for high round picks.
 They're all damaged; it's just that some are worse than others, and we need to figure out which of the chips in the paint and rust on the hubcabs are clinically significant.

 When kids specialize in one sport at an early age and try to play it year-round, it's like betting your life savings on the roulette wheel - except your chances of winning are even smaller.
 And, even if it works out and the kid manages to be the next star, you dodged a bullet - and he very well may just be waiting for problems down the road, as a lot of the early specialization kids actually have very "old arms" even if they aren't symptomatic.